mgj7/Shaders/README.md

 The simple purpose of this shader preset is to mimic the brightness, saturation, and glow, typical of arcade CRT monitors.

-Copyright (C) 2025 Wonkastatic - this shader preset is distributed under the terms of the Creative Commons Attribution Non Commercial.
-4.0 License (creativecommons.org/licenses/by-nc/4.0/legalcode.en).
-This license requires that reusers give credit to the creator.
-It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, for noncommercial purposes only.
-Commercial use must be authorized by the author.
+Copyright (C) 2025 Wonkastatic - this shader preset is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 The individual shaders that make up this preset are the property of their respective authors (see Attribution).